Skip to main content

 Yes.
 Plans may include a designated telehealth or virtual provider panel or tier.
 However, the plan may not exclusively limit or restrict the availability of telehealth benefits to enrollees to the designated panel or tier.
 Additionally, the plan may provide incentives for the use of the designated panel or tier by offering lower out-of-pocket expenses to enrollees when the designated panel or tier are utilized.
 Please note, telehealth benefits deemed clinically appropriate may be rendered by any provider as long as delivered services adhere to all federal and State privacy, security, and confidentiality laws, rules, or regulations, including, but not limited to, the Health Insurance Portability and Accountability Act of 1996 and the Mental Health and Developmental Disabilities Confidentiality Act.

-Any non-public facing remote communication method may be used for delivery of telehealth services.
-Once the EO is rendered ineffective, will providers utilizing free platforms such as Skype, Google Hangouts, and Facebook Messenger, be required to purcha
+During the PHE, any non-public facing remote communication method could be used for delivery of telehealth services.
+Now that the PHE has ended, can we continue using free platforms such as Skype, Google Hangouts, and Facebook Messenger?

 Under PA 102-0104, “Health care professionals and facilities shall determine the appropriateness of specific sites, technology platforms, and technology vendors for a telehealth service, as long as delivered services adhere to all federal and State privacy, security, and confidentiality laws, rules, or regulations, including, but not limited to, the Health Insurance Portability and Accountability Act of 1996 and the Mental Health and Developmental Disabilities Confidentiality Act.”
 When the EO and the federal flexibilities eventually disappear, providers’ telehealth platform options will be limited by those statutes once again, but providers will not be required to use a particular platform proposed by a carrier.
 Nothing prohibits a provider and a carrier from agreeing to use a common platform, for example, as a component of a carrier’s designated telehealth panel.
 The Department does not have purview over how the costs of the telehealth platforms are allocated.